Memorable Manitobans: Allen Gerald “Gerry” Bedford (1925-2008)

-Born in the village of Isabella, Manitoba, the oldest child of Ernest Hamilton Bedford and Janet Ruth Iverach, his early years were spent on the family’s farm between Isabella and Decker.
+Born at Isabella in 1925, the oldest child of Ernest Hamilton Bedford (1894-1988) and Janet Ruth Iverach (1903-2003), his early years were spent on the family’s farm between Isabella and Decker.
 In 1938 his family moved to Melita where he spent his high school years.

 He died at Winnipeg on 4 December 2008.